binipringle/contracts/_texts/0-outline.md

 grift mill broken crank shaft - carrier took the crank shaft somewhere to be fixed and instead of it taking ten days it took fifteen days. every day mill was closed mill lost lots of money. carrier said we didn't know your mill would be closed or you would lose all those profits - we were just carrying your goods.

----

-which theory/type of damages? expectation - there might not even have been expectations damages

-where do lost profits fit in? take the amount of loss and plug it in - certainty not an issue; something else not an issue; the question is were the damages foreseeable

-court said not foreseeable

----

-## Foreseeability

 **RULE FROM HADLEY + RESTATEMENT**

 Hadley: loss must